tradingstrategy-ai/docs/source/glossary.rst

         Overall, order book exchanges offer a more traditional trading experience compared to Automated Market Maker (AMM) exchanges, but with the added benefits of being decentralised and secure.

-    Stop loss

-        A stop loss is a trading tool used to limit potential losses on a trade.
-It is a predefined price level that, when reached, automatically closes a trade in order to prevent further losses.
-A stop loss allows traders to set a maximum amount of money they are willing to lose on a trade, reducing the emotional stress of managing an open position.
-For example, if a trader buys an asset at $100 and sets a stop loss at $90, if the price of the asset drops to $90, the trade will automatically be closed, limiting the trader's loss to $10.

-        Stop losses are an important risk management tool for traders and investors, helping to limit their potential losses and preserving their capital for future trades.

     Bear market

         A bear market is a condition in the stock market where the overall trend is downward and prices are falling.
 It is characterised by widespread pessimism and negative investor sentiment, leading to a decrease in the prices of securities.
 In a bear market, most asset classes tend to decline, and it can last anywhere from a few months to several years.
 During a bear market, it is common for investors to sell their holdings, leading to further declines in prices.
 The opposite of a bear market is a bull market, where prices are rising and investor sentiment is positive.
 Bear markets can be caused by various factors, such as economic recession, high unemployment, and declining corporate earnings.